adrien-fichet/versions-watch/README.md

 - [ ] salt

 ### Ideas
-- display links to versions websites when holding ctrl, or as a list at the end of the webpage
+- version numbers should also be links to versions websites